Sussy-OS/CooperBrosSSP/AboutSSPs.md

 ____________________________________________________________________

 Hi, BenPi here, I am a Bedrock player who switched over to help make this server!
-I am the creator of the Minigames section, and moderator of the server discord and game.
+I am the ex-creator of the Minigames section, and moderator of the server discord and game.